The Star of Christmas: Plot

 Faced with the prospect of losing their audience, and in particular the Prince, to the church pageant, Cavis and Millward wish to make their own production greater and flashier, and in desperation sneak into the church to steal the star.
 They are caught, however, and narrowly escape from the aged Moyer the Destroyer (Scooter) who was left to guard the relic.
 With the star and the flashy lights, Cavis is certain that "The Princess and the Plumber" is now a guaranteed success.
 But during dress rehearsal, the excessive number of lights, which Seymour had warned were a fire hazard, ignite the curtains.
 The theater goes up in flames, taking with it the Star of Christmas.
-As Cavis and Millward mope over this terrible turn of events, Dwiglight Howarde (Jerry Gourd) arrives with Moyer to arrest them for stealing the star.
+As Cavis and Millward mope over this terrible turn of events, Constable Dwiglight Howarde (Jerry Gourd) arrives with Moyer to arrest them for stealing the star.
 In the jail, they meet a prisoner, Charles Pincher, who laughs at their efforts to spread love by means of an elaborate stage production.
 He claims that real love makes sacrifices to help others without expecting anything in return and is extremely rare.

 As if on cue, Edmund and his father, Reverend Gilbert (Dad Asparagus), arrive at the jail to release Cavis and Millward, having chosen out of love not to press charges for the theft of the star.
 Cavis is moved, and he expresses his desire to attend the pageant.
 However, the pageant is scheduled to start in ten minutes and there is not enough time to walk there.
 Just then, Seymour arrives in his rocket car.
 He entrusts Millward to drive the vehicle and try to get them all to the church on time.
 After a harrowing ride fraught with collisions and near-misses, Cavis, Millward, Edmund, and Reverend Gilbert arrive at the church just as the pageant is about to start.

 The pageant is a success, with Prince Calvin and Miss Pickering in attendance.
 Cavis finally learns that Christmas is not about glitz and grand productions, but about a baby in a manger, Jesus, who is the Star of Christmas.
 After the pageant, Ebenezer chews out Cavis and Millward in regards to the theater and suggests they work in his factory to pay it off, setting the stage for the events of An Easter Carol, after which Moyer shows them that the Star of Christmas is safe and that the duo stole the Turtle of Damascus, which he claims most experts consider to be a hoax.
 The episode ends with Cavis and Millward performing a selfless act at last: they bring cookies and a gift to Charles Pincher in his jail cell, and Cavis says, smiling warmly, "Merry Christmas, Mr. Pincher."